CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Analyst

-> [!WARNING]
+> [!CAUTION]
-> FIXME – Check refs for CRA-Rec-34 and others
+> * FIXME – Check refs for CRA-Rec-34 and others
-> FIXME – Consider need for an Maintainer's list of known/addressed vulnerabilities, to check against public vulnerability databases.
+> * FIXME – Consider need for an Maintainer's list of known/addressed vulnerabilities, to check against public vulnerability databases.

 Security analyst, or vulnerability checker.
 Also knows as "SecOps" or "Pentester".